 Click here to learn more about the modes of instruction offered at Kaskaskia College.

-Respiratory Therapists are members of the health care team that evaluate, treat, educate, and provide care for patients with heart and lung disorders.
-They are a vital part of the lifesaving response team that handle patient emergencies.
-Respiratory Therapists treat all types of patients, ranging from the premature infant to the elderly.
-In this rewarding career, you will become an important part in the patients “Breath of Life.”
+Respiratory Therapists are health care team members who evaluate, treat, educate and care for patients with heart and lung disorders.
+They are a vital part of the lifesaving response team that handles patient emergencies.
+Respiratory Therapists treat all types of patients, ranging from premature infants to the elderly.
+In this rewarding career, you will become an important part of the patient's “Breath of Life.”

 KC's Associate Degree in Respiratory Therapy provides five semesters of instruction in respiratory theory, lab & clinical practice.
 It also provides instruction in biological & behavioral sciences and humanities.